Boeing to halt 737 production following fatal crashes | DW | 16.12.2019

 Boeing will halt production of the 737 MAX aircraft in January following two fatal crashes within five months, the company announced on Monday.

-"Throughout the grounding of the 737 MAX, Boeing has continued to build new airplanes and there are now approximately 400 airplanes in storage," the company said in their statement.
+"Throughout the grounding of the 737 MAX, Boeing has continued to build new airplanes and there are now approximately 400 airplanes in storage," the aircraft manufacturer said in a statement.

+"As a result of this ongoing evaluation, we have decided to prioritize the delivery of stored aircraft and temporarily suspend production on the 737 program beginning next month."

+The 737 MAX is manufactured at a plant in near Seattle in the US that employs 12,000 people.
+Boeing has guaranteed that no employees will lose their job though some will be relocated or given new work.

 Read more: Should private jets be banned to spare the climate?